zangell44/ds-hiring-guide/README.md

 8. Do this with a small handful of people at first, and you're almost guaranteed to start a productive conversation with at least one of them.

 9. **Important:** Don't send generic messages to a ton of people.
 Impersonal LinkedIn spam will *only* damage your reputation.
 When in doubt, ask yourself: **Does this message make it obvious that I've spent more than 5 minutes investigating this person's online presence?
 If the answer isn't "heck yes", then keep working on your message.**

-### Some Examples of Networking Messages

-Hi `[person]`,

-I'll be moving to `[city]` this summer, and I'm trying to get a feel for the data analysis/data science scene.
-Would you mind if I asked you a few questions?

-Zach

-TODO - more/better networking message examples

 # Interviewing Tips